 Try switching the Hex/Dec jumper.
 The display should show correct data in both formats.
-The board will not work correctly if the jumper is missing.
+The board will default to Hex mode if the jumper is missing.

 Input is 10101010, display shows 170 (Dec) and AA (Hex) [Correct]

 Troubleshooting

 In case your circuit does not work, the list below contains some possible causes of the issue from most likely to least likely: